Trast00/Trast00/README.md

 ### About me

 Hi!
-My name is Allassane, I'm a passionate full-stack web developer who enjoys challenging himself by developing new skills most productively.
+My name is Allassane, a certified full-stack web developer with a startup background, focused on creating visually appealing and detail-oriented software solutions

 **👨‍💻 Part-Time Code Reviewer at Microverse**